 Four separate muscles make up the rotator cuff.
 The muscles work together to rotate the shoulder, help stabilize the shoulder, and act to depress or hold the shoulder down.
 With these numerous rotator functions, it is best to get the least risky and damaging treatment options.
 Rotator-cuff tear physical therapy emphasizes strengthening the intact rotator cuff tendons and deltoid and restoring the functional use of the shoulder.
 Rotator-cuff tear physical therapy attempts to reduce the painful symptoms in part or totally.
 Anti-inflammatory medications are often used together with the rotator-cuff tear physical therapy to help to ease the symptoms.
 But, if these are not effective, diagnostic tests and surgery may be the next logical step.

 If you have unsuccessfully tried physical therapy and have been recommended for surgery, you should seriously consider it.
 But before surgery, understand that the most frequent complications of rotator-cuff tear surgery are the incomplete resolution of pain and inadequate restoration of full active motion and strength.
 Less than 0.5% of patients see infections.
 Neurological or anesthetic complications are exceedingly rare.
 Overall, resolution of pain and improvement in functional capabilities occurs in over 85% of patients.

 Nevertheless, you would still need post-arthroscopy surgical aftercare.
 Rotator-cuff tear physical therapy is of the utmost importance for the first 2-months after surgery.
-Shoulder motion should be regained initially through passive exercises only.
+Regain shoulder motion initially through passive exercises only.
 This helps minimize pain and stiffness while protecting the repair.
 Slowly but surely, active motion and strengthening will be regained, through physical therapy based aftercare and rehabilitation.